liufen90/kubeedge/docs/proposals/cloud-edge-custom-message-design.md

                     type: string
                 target:
                   description: 'target is a string value representing where the messages go to. its value is the same with rule-endpoint name.
-For example, eventbus or api or servicebus.'
+For example, my-eventbus or my-rest or my-servicebus.'
                   type: string
                 targetResource:
                   description: 'targetResource is a map representing the resource info of target.
-For api rule-endpoint type its value is {"resource":"http://a.com"}.
+For rest rule-endpoint type its value is {"resource":"http://a.com"}.
 For eventbus rule-endpoint type its value is {"topic":"/xxxx"}.
 For servicebus rule-endpoint type its value is {"path":"/request_path"}.'
                   type: object